 The history of Coventry’s clock and watchmaking industry can be traced back to the latter half of the 17th century when Samuel Watson became famous for his innovative astronomical clock.
 Picture yourself in a clockmaker’s workshop surrounded by the constant ticking of timepieces.
 This piece challenges you to get your lips, teeth and tongue around an eclectic mix of tongue twisters.

-Feel the passion of this Anglo-Saxon noblewoman in this hauntingly beautiful song as she wrestles with her conscience and seeks to find ways to persuade her tyrannical husband to repeal the heavy taxes that are causing widespread poverty.
+Feel the passion of this Anglo-Saxon noblewoman in our hauntingly beautiful song as she wrestles with her conscience and seeks to find ways to persuade her tyrannical husband to repeal the heavy taxes that are causing widespread poverty.
 Admire her tenacity and cunning as she formulates a solution no-one anticipated.